Interested in Partnering With the Center for Community-Engaged Learning?

 For example, the course in Curriculum and Instruction: "Basics in Teaching English as a Second Language" has students working with Adult ESL programs.

-CCEL has a peer advising program that is available to anyone on campus interested in connecting to volunteer opportunities in the twin cities.
-This program promotes a broader range of opportunities than community-engaged learning because it does not have some of the constraints that courses have (match to course content, limited time span, etc).
-CCEL peer advisors meet one-on-one with students to talk about their interests, time availability, professional goals, transportation, and then make recommendations on organizations that would be good matches based on their interests.
-Most of the people that visit for advising are undergraduates but we do occasionally have graduate students, faculty, and administrative staff as well.
+CCEL provides resources and as needed coaching for students interested in connecting to volunteer opportunities in the twin cities.
+CCEL staff can also meet one-on-one with students to talk about their interests, time availability, professional goals, transportation, and then make recommendations on organizations that would be good matches based on their interests.
+Most of the people that connect with us are undergraduates but we do occasionally have graduate students, faculty, and administrative staff as well.

 Community Engagement Scholars Program